EDUCBA Logo

 #4 Bari Patan Devi Mandir

 On the occasion of Vijaya Dashmi, a mela happens every year, wherein people from all across the country visit here.
 Devotees generally bring sweets, bouquets, fruits, and money as Dakshina as an offering to thank the deities.
-It is highly recommended for the visitors to witness the daily rituals in the morning and evening, offered prasad, and aarti occurs while reciting hymns by the priest and ringing bells.
+It is highly recommended that the visitors witness the daily morning and evening rituals, offered prasad and aarti while reciting hymns by the priest and ringing bells.
 One can find all the worship materials on the temple premises.

 Recommended Article